MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use the automatically generated timestamp from Cloud Pub/Sub to order the data.

 **Memorize:** `B) Attach the timestamp and Package ID on the outbound message from each publisher device as they are sent to Clod Pub/Sub.`

-**Quick reason:** Attach the timestamp and Package ID on the outbound message from each publisher device as they are sent to Clod Pub/Sub.

 <details>
 <summary>Full explanation</summary>